Particular/docs.particular.net/serviceinsight/managing-errors-and-retries.md

 title: Managing Errors and Retries
 summary: View the details of failed messages with ServiceInsight and retry them
 component: ServiceInsight
-reviewed: 2020-12-16
+reviewed: 2024-02-21
 ---

 When a message fails during processing, NServiceBus will [automatically retry it](/nservicebus/recoverability/).
-If a message continues to fail it will be forwarded to the error queue and become visible within ServiceInsight.
+If a message continues to fail, it will be forwarded to the error queue and become visible within ServiceInsight.

 The views in ServiceInsight show information about message processing failure with the message.
-No manual correlation of log files or accessing of remote servers is necessary to research the reasons for an error.
+No manual correlation of log files or access to remote servers is necessary to research the reasons for an error.

 ## Status in the message list